isomerpages/nlb-biblioasia/_jan-2009/Behind Street Names: Prominent People of Early Singapore.md

  <div style="background-color: white;">In the Power of Attorney dated 18 February 1924, Eu Tong Sen appointed three persons as attorneys with power to act on his behalf in banking matters related to his business.
 <i>Courtesy of Koh Seow Chuan.</i></div>

 Eu Tong Sen was very active in Malaya where he owned several tin mines, medicine shops as well as rubber plantations.
-He also immersed himself in public affairs being a Justice of the Peace in Perak as well as the Chinese representative in the Federal Council of the Federated Malay States from 1909 - 1920.
-He was conferred the Order of the British Empire (OBE) for his services.
+He also immersed himself in public affairs being a Justice of the Peace in Perak as well as the Chinese representative in the Federal Council of the Federated Malay States from 1909–20.
+He was conferred the Order of the British Empire for his services.

 #### **Kim Seng Road**